yochannah/im-docs/docs/embedding/report-widgets.rst

         # Render accepts a target to draw results into.
         render: (target) ->

-The constructor is passed two variables, ``config`` and ``templates`` which are objects that have references to config from a mine and templates that we will write in the next step.
+The constructor is passed two objects, ``config`` and ``templates``.
+These contain config coming from the server merged with config from the client and templates that we will write in the next step.

-The ``render`` function is passed a target variable which is the element where we will want to place the widget's output.
+The ``render`` function is passed a target string which is the element where we will want to place the widget's output (rendered templates).

 It is up to you what you do in between.
 The reference implementation of the precompile containes different widgets that you can inspect and see how they work.
 Many of them use a client side framework called `Backbone <http://documentcloud.github.com/backbone/>`_ to efficiently manipulate data and display them.
 It is up to you which framework you use, if any.
 In the last step, config, we will learn how to setup the widget to download these libraries for us when needed.